tpwres/teczki-polskiego-wrestlingu/CARD.md

 A special row in the card has no opponents, but only options.
 The list of available options is different for special rows.

 - `d: DELIMITER TEXT` - inserts a `d`elimiter row.
 Provided text will be centered across the whole width of the table, in a bold font. **Match numbering restarts after a delimiter.**
+- `date: YYYY-MM-DD` - changes the date for matches that follow it in the list, used for multi-day events that have a single page.
+Does not render in the list if used on its own, and can be combined with a delimiter row.
 - `credits: CREDITS` - adds an invisible row, that won't be included as part of the match card, but listed below it in a section called "Cast and crew"

 Examples: